 The AIXTRON share is listed in the Prime Standard segment of the Frankfurt Stock Exchange and in the TecDAX of Deutsche Börse AG.
 On September 24, 2018, our share was also included in the SDAX, as Deutsche Börse removed the previous separation of its indices into classic and technological segments as of this date.
 Although the DAX stocks Deutsche Telekom, Infineon and SAP were included in the TecDAX in the course of these index adjustments and TecDAX member Wirecard rose to the DAX at the same time, AIXTRON shares ranked 21st out of 30 in terms of market capitalization as of December 31, 2018 (December 31, 2017: 18th), and 9th out of 30 (2017: 8th) in terms of transaction volume in 2018 in the TecDAX.
-In the SDAX, AIXTRON shares ranked 14th out of 70 in terms of transaction volume in 2018 (1st out of 70).
+In the SDAX, AIXTRON shares ranked 14th out of 70 in terms of market capitalization at the end of 2018 and was the most traded share in the SDAX in terms of transaction volume in 2018 (1st out of 70).
 In addition to traditional trading venues such as XETRA and the German regional exchanges, AIXTRON shares are traded (to a not inconsiderable extent) on alternative online trading platforms such as Tradegate, Turquoise or Chi-X.